 We are here to provide information, signposting and guidance during this time.
 Please do not hesitate to contact us and we will endeavour to support you with any and all enquiries.

-We are running weekly sessions via our Zoom video conference service.
-We will be providing information, advice and support to residents worried about of Covid-19 (Coronavirus).
+We are running monthly sessions (last Wednesday of the month) via our Zoom video conference service.
+These sessions will be an opportunity for residents to ask questions and share experiences of health and care services during the COvid-10 pandemic..
 They will be taking place:

 Please e-mail firstname.lastname@example.org for more information.